wessberg/notes/C/exam_answers.md

 The kernel selects a victim page inside the DRAM cache and replaces whatever there is on it with the new Virtual Page.
 It moves that Virtual Page down onto the disk if it is dirt (e.g. if it has changed), otherwise it just clears it.

+Each and every process has its own virtual address space as well as a separate page table inside memory!

+Multiple virtual pages can be mapped to the same shared physical page, without a problem!
+You can define shared memory regions, e.g. regions that can be shared between processes.

+This also greatly simplifies linking and loading code since shared libraries always start at the same address.

 ### Question 5.
 B

 *What is a Translation Lookaside Buffer?*.